-In conjunction with CityLab, scope one project to deliver annually with relevance to nature in the City of Yarra.
+• Scope one project for the Smart City team to deliver annually with relevance to nature in the City of Yarra.
 Option to work collaboratively with other urban councils.

-One project is scoped and delivered annually with the assistance of CityLab beginning Year 2.
+• One project is scoped and delivered annually beginning Year 2.

 The City of Yarra is implementing a smart monitoring network to better monitor and manage its assets and services.
 This is in-line with international and national approaches to management of urban environments and services.